datalad-handbook/book/docs/basics/101-136-history.rst

+.. _history:

 Back and forth in time
 ----------------------

-One powerful feature of a version control system is the ability to revert data to a previous state and thus view earlier content or correct mistakes.

-Almost everyone inadvertently deleted or overwrote files with some command in the flavors of ``rm`` (remove files) or ``save`` (save files) at some point.
-A hasty operation caused data fatalities or at least troubles to get the data back.
+Almost everyone inadvertently deleted or overwrote files at some point with a hasty operation that caused data fatalities or at least troubles to re-obtain or restore data.
-With DataLad, no mistakes are forever.
-As long as the content was version controlled, it is possible to look at previous states of the data, or revert changes -- even years after they happened -- thanks to the dataset's history.
+With DataLad, no mistakes are forever: One powerful feature of datasets is the ability to revert data to a previous state and thus view earlier content or correct mistakes.
+As long as the content was version controlled (i.e., tracked), it is possible to look at previous states of the data, or revert changes -- even years after they happened -- thanks to the underlying version control system :term:`Git`.

 To get a glimpse into how to work with the history of a dataset, today's lecture has an external Git-expert as a guest lecturer.

-"Good morning!
-What a wonderful day to learn some Git commands!" he greets everyone.
 "I don't have enough time to go through all the details in only one lecture.
-But I'll give you the basics.
-And always remember: Just google what you need.
-You will find thousands of helpful post or stackoverflow questions right away.
+But I'll give you the basics, and an idea of what is possible.
+Always remember: Just google what you need.
+You will find thousands of helpful tutorials or questions on `Stackoverflow <https.stackoverflow.com>`_ right away.
-Even the experts will google which Git command to use, and how to use it, *constantly*.", he reassures with a wink.
+Even experts will *constantly* seek help to find out which Git command to use, and how to use it.", he reassures with a wink.

-"I have seen everyone is already working relatively confidently with the ``git log`` or ``tig`` -- great!
-This is the basics of working with the history, actually looking at it.
-Whatever tool you are using for it, you need a way to see what has been done in a dataset."
+The basis of working with the history is to *look at it* with tools such as :term:`tig`, :term:`gitk`, or simply the :command:`git log` command.

-In order to effectively work with the history, the most important information associated with a commit is its :term:`shasum` (or hash).
+The most important information in an entry (commit) in the history is the :term:`shasum` (or hash) associated with it.
-This hash is how dataset modifications in the history are identified, and with this hash you can communicate with DataLad or :term:`Git` about these modifications or version states.
+This hash is how dataset modifications in the history are identified, and with this hash you can communicate with DataLad or :term:`Git` about these modifications or version states [#f1]_.
-The ``datalad rerun`` command introduced in section :ref:`run2` takes such a hash as an argument, and re-executes the ``datalad run`` or ``datalad rerun`` :term:`run record` associated with this hash, for example.
-Here is an excerpt from the ``DataLad-101`` history to show a few abbreviated hashes of the 15 most recent commits:
+Here is an excerpt from the ``DataLad-101`` history to show a few abbreviated hashes of the 15 most recent commits [#f2]_:

 .. runrecord:: _examples/DL-101-136-101
    :workdir: dl-101/DataLad-101
    :language: console

    $ git log -15 --oneline

-There are other alternatives to reference commits in the history of a dataset, for example "counting" ancestors of the most recent commit using the notation ``HEAD~2``, ``HEAD^2`` or ``HEAD@{2}``.
-However, using hashes to reference commits is a very fail-save method and saves you from accidentally miscounting.

 "I'll let you people direct this lecture", the guest lecturer proposes.